sunielsambasivan/nommytrips/wp-content/plugins/autoptimize/readme.txt

 `add_filter('autoptimize_filter_css_fonts_cdn',__return_true);`

+= I'm using Cloudflare, what should I enter as CDN root directory =

+Nothing, when on Cloudflare your autoptimized CSS/ JS is on the Cloudflare's CDN automatically.

 = How can I force the aggregated files to be static CSS or JS instead of PHP? =

 If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need Autoptimize to handle that for you.
 In that case you can check the "Save aggregated script/css as static files?"-option, which will force Autoptimize to save the aggregated files as .css and .js-files (meaning no PHP is needed to serve these files).
 This setting is default as of Autoptimize 1.8.

 = How does "exclude from optimizing" work? =

-Both CSS and JS optimization can skip code from being aggregated and minimized by adding "identifiers" to the comma-seperated exclusion list.
+Both CSS and JS optimization can skip code from being aggregated and minimized by adding "identifiers" to the comma-separated exclusion list.
 The exact identifier string to use can be determined this way:

 * if you want to exclude a specific file, e.g. wp-content/plugins/funkyplugin/css/style.css, you could simply exclude "funkyplugin/css/style.css"
 * if you want to exclude all files of a specific plugin, e.g. wp-content/plugins/funkyplugin/js/*, you can exclude for example "funkyplugin/js/" or "plugins/funkyplugin"
 * if you want to exclude inline code, you'll have to find a specific, unique string in that block of code and add that to the exclusion list.
-Example: to exclude ´<script>funky_data='Won\'t you take me to, Funky Town'</script>`, the identifier is "funky_data".
+Example: to exclude `<script>funky_data='Won\'t you take me to, Funky Town'</script>`, the identifier is "funky_data".

 = Configuring & Troubleshooting Autoptimize =